State and Local Information

 The Client Assistance Program is administered by The Nevada Disability Advocacy and Law Center.
 Consumers can reach their CAP advocate by calling the Las Vegas Office at 1- 888-349-3843; the Reno Office at 1-800-992-5715; or the Elko office at 1-800-992-5715.

-For information or to file a complaint regarding a public K-12 or a public higher education institution, contact the U.S. Office of Civil Rights (OCR) as listed below.
+For information or to file a complaint regarding a public K-12 or a public higher education institution, contact the U.S. Department of Education, Office for Civil Rights (OCR) as listed below.

 For information or to file a complaint regarding a private K-12 or a private higher education institution that does not receive federal funding, contact the U.S. Department of Justice (DOJ) at 800-514-0301 or go on line to ada.gov/complaint.
 Private schools that receive federal funding are covered under OCR.

 Religious educational institutions are exempt from the ADA.
-If the institution receives federal funding, it is covered by other disability laws and therefore you can file a complaint with OCR as noted below.
+However, if the religious school receives federal funding, it is covered by the Rehabilitation Act of 1973, Section 504, and therefore you can file a complaint with OCR.

 OCR’s mission is to ensure equal access to education and to promote educational excellence through vigorous enforcement of civil rights in our nation’s schools.